Skip to main content

 -H "Authorization: Bearer {TOKEN}"

-# 3. Enable after verification
+# 3. Update to the real cadence after verification

 curl -X PUT https://{EKODB_API_URL}/api/schedules/{SCHEDULE_ID} \